-The overall costs of living and farming (e.g. production) are in large part determined by the increasing cost of land.
+The overall costs of living and farming (e.g., production) are in large part determined by the increasing cost of land and inputs such as fuel and feed.
 Operating expenses for agricultural producers are also increasing relative to their revenue gains.
 High demand for residential use of farmland puts cost pressures on agricultural land and reduces access to land for current and new producers.